Recoskie/JDasm/docs/Basics.md

 <br />

 These numbers are added the same as regular numbers.
 With the integer part adjusted by the exponent position.
-It is A Standard <a href="https://docs.microsoft.com/en-us/cpp/build/ieee-floating-point-representation?view=msvc-160">IEEE type</a>.
+It is A Standard <a href="https://docs.microsoft.com/en-us/cpp/build/ieee-floating-point-representation?view=msvc-160" target="_blank">IEEE type</a>.

 <br />